Ocean Racing Club of Victoria

 Waitlist here

-The course is structure with 3 modules The Fundamentals, Coastal Sailing and Advanced Weather.
-It is led by our highly qualified ORCV members Ray Shaw and Simon Dryden, both weather enthusiasts and contains a mixture of lectures and practical exercises.
-Our course provides a solid foundation in marine weather, with the opportunity to discuss more advanced topics with our expert as the course progresses
+The course is structured over 2 modules.
+Fundamentals & Coastal Sailing followed by Advanced Weather for Trans Oceanic passages.
+Our highly qualified weather enthusiasts and ORCV members Ray Shaw and Simon Dryden will led you through mixture of lectures and practical exercises.
+The course provides a solid foundation in marine weather, with the opportunity to discuss more advanced topics with our experts as the course progresses

 Weather for Sailors course is designed to inform all types and levels of sailors, racers and cruising sailors alike, how to observe weather conditions and how to find the right forecasting advice from the vast array of modern resources available.